 Asking the right questions is the key to activating students’ thinking when modelling inference in the classroom.

-In Episode 46 of The Teacher’s Tool Kit for Literacy, educators Phil and Sharon Callen continued their discussion on how to teach inferring and elaborated on the different prompts to use in classroom discussions and during roving conferences.
+In Episode 46 of The Teacher’s Tool Kit for Literacy, educator Sharon Callen continued their discussion on how to teach inferring and elaborated on the different prompts to use in classroom discussions and during roving conferences.

 Sharon particularly explained the different question prompts you can use to open up insightful discussions.